An exact approach for the Train Single-Routing Selection Problem

-Due to their nested structure, bilevel problems are intrinsically hard to solve – even if all variables are continuous and all parameters of the problem are exactly known.
+Due to their nested structure, bilevel problems are intrinsically hard to solve–even if all variables are continuous and all parameters of the problem are exactly known.
 In this paper, we study mixed-integer linear bilevel problems with lower-level objective uncertainty, which we address using the notion of Γ-robustness.
-We provide an extension of the … Read more
+To tackle the Γ-robust counterpart of the bilevel … Read more

 A Brief Introduction to Robust Bilevel Optimization